 - Weigh immediate action.
 Decide whether immediate or interim action is necessary, such as putting the alleged harasser on temporary leave or taking other measures to ensure the safety of the complaining employee.

-- Choose the investigator.
-Select an investigator or investigative team trained in dealing with sexual harassment issues and determine whether the investigation should be conducted by Human Resources, in-house counsel, or outside counsel.
+- Choose an investigator.
+Select an investigator or investigative team trained in dealing with sexual harassment issues and determine whether the investigation should be conducted by human resources, in-house counsel or outside counsel.

-- Set timetable.
-Establish a general timeframe to complete the investigation.
+- Set a timetable.
+Establish a general timeframe to complete the sexual harassment investigation.

 - Communicate with the complainant.
-Notify the complaining party of the investigation and keep him or her updated on its progress.
+Notify the complaining party of the investigation and keep them updated on its progress.
 Also, emphasize the following to the complaining employee:

 - The employer’s commitment to enforcing its anti-harassment policy